 Total workload for 9 credit points: approx. 270 hours.
 The exact distribution is based on the credit points of the courses in the module:

-- Dynamic Capital Market Theory: 4.5 CP - Essentials for Dynamic Financial Machine Learning: 4.5 CP
+- Dynamic Capital Market Theory: 3 CP - Essentials for Dynamic Financial Machine Learning: 3 CP - Exercises, Python, Research Frontier in Dynamic Capital Markets: 3 CP